3DCP-TUe/3DCP.data/README.md

 Copyright (c) 2024-2025 [3D Concrete Printing Research Group at Eindhoven University of Technology](https://www.tue.nl/en/research/research-groups/structural-engineering-and-design/3d-concrete-printing)

-DFC.data contains free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.
+3DCP.data contains free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3.0 as published by the Free Software Foundation.

 The software components are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with DFC.data; If not, see <http://www.gnu.org/licenses/>.
+You should have received a copy of the GNU General Public License along with 3DCP.data; If not, see <http://www.gnu.org/licenses/>.

 @license GPL-3.0 <https://www.gnu.org/licenses/gpl-3.0.html>